openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 removed from spec.ReplicaList then it is case of replica scaledown.

 For the case of replica scaledown, steps to follow for data consistency are:
-- Pause IOs for few seconds, and, make sure there are no ongoing IOs on all the replicas.
+- Pause IOs for few seconds, and, make sure there are no ongoing/pending IOs on all the replicas(this entier operation will be done for few seconds).
-- If there are no ongoing IOs update in-memory volume configurations and mark removing replica as cordon for IOs.
+- If there are no ongoing/pending IOs update in-memory volume configurations and mark removing replica as cordoned for IOs.
+- If there are any ongoing/pending IOs resume the IOs and return error.
-- Disconnect removing replica from target and Resume the IOs.
+- Disconnect the replica from target(which needs to be removed) and Resume the IOs.

 ### Testcases:
 - Start old replica and make sure it doesn't connect